 The University of Houston is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).

 Louisiana Tech University in Ruston established its Engineering and Technology Management program in 2001.
-The College of Engineering and Science offers a master of engineering and technology management degree that provides engineers with professional development skills and expertise in their specialization.
+The College of Engineering and Science offers a master of engineering and technology management degree that provides engineers training to be more effective in technical managerial and leadership roles in a business environment.

-The school’s curriculum combines mathematics, statistics, risk modeling, and analysis that build on students’ existing engineering knowledge and work experience.
-Students complete the degree entirely online in approximately two years, totaling 33 credit hours.
-Topics covered include economics and decision making, engineering administration, personnel psychology, nanotechnology principles, and six sigma–both green and black belt certification options.
-Students earn the six sigma black belt certification after earning the green belt certification and the successful completion of both a statistics courses in design and analysis and an industrial engineering course with a ‘B’ grade or higher.
+The school’s curriculum combines mathematics, statistics, risk modeling, and system analysis that build on students’ existing knowledge and work experience.
+Students can complete the 33 credit-hour degree entirely online, or entirely on campus or a mixture of online and on-campus courses in approximately two years.
+Topics covered in the program include economics and decision making, engineering administration, project management, financial management, and six sigma–both green and black belt certification options.
+Students earn the Six Sigma Black Belt certification after earning the Six Sigma Green Belt certification and the successful completion of both a statistics course in design and analysis of experiments and a project course with a ‘B’ grade or higher.

 Louisiana Tech University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).